qgustavor/mega/readme.md

 Request package was replaced with a shim based in [browser-request](https://www.npmjs.com/package/browser-request) and [xhr-stream](https://www.npmjs.com/package/xhr-stream), which additional changes in order to make it work inside Service Workers.
 Crypto was replaced with [secure-random](https://www.npmjs.com/package/secure-random).

 As there were many changes there isn't any plan to merge those changes into the original library, unless the original author accept those massive changes.
+That's why I put "js" in the name, which is silly because both libraries use JavaScript.
+At least it's better than other ideas I had, like "mega2", "mega-es" and "modern-mega".